Papaya: Nutrition, Benefits, Side Effects, & Uses

 May Have Anti-inflammatory Effects

-Papayas help in reducing inflammation in your body.
+Papayas help reduce inflammation in your body.
 [16]

 These fruits contain enzymes like papain and chymopapain, which help lower the inflammation in different parts of the body, according to research published in Molecular Nutrition & Food Research.
 [17]